 If the toxin is produced in the vagina or a wound, and absorbed from there into the bloodstream, a person who is not resistant to the toxin may become ill.
 Most people develop resistance to the toxin (that is why the illness is so rare) and in these people there is no harmful effect.

 The symptoms of TSS may develop rapidly.
 Early recognition and treatment of these symptoms can usually prevent serious illness.

 The simple answer is no. Tampons do not carry the bacteria which cause TSS.
 However, tampon use has been associated with an increased risk of TSS.
 Although TSS can occur with the use of tampons of any absorbency, the risk increases with the use of tampons of higher absorbency.

 Please note that tampons are not sterile and neither are your hands or vagina.
 Tampons, while containing very small amounts of bacteria normally present in the air, have not been shown to carry the bacteria which causes Toxic Shock Syndrome (TSS).

 Where can I get more information about TSS?

 More information can be found on the Ministry of Health website or speak to your doctor.

 - Select the lowest absorbency tampon needed to suit your flow.

 - The first step before inserting a tampon is to wash your hands thoroughly with soap and water.
 Repeat this step after you have inserted the tampon.

-- The coloured ring on the tampon wrapper indicates the location of the tear strip - tear this open to unwrap the bottom half of the tampon, then unwind the tampon string.
+- The green coloured ring on the tampon wrapper indicates the location of the tear strip - tear this open to unwrap the bottom half of the tampon, then unwind the tampon string.